Complain about a service

-Too often victims and survivors are let down by agencies that should be there to protect them.
+Too often victims and survivors are let down by the agencies that should protect them.
+If you need to make a complaint about a service or public agency, you can find helpful information and guidance below.

 Police

-If you would like to complain how the police have handled your case, you can contact the police force involved directly; police force websites include information about how to complain.
+If you’re dissatisfied with how the police handled your case, you can contact the police force directly involved via the complaints procedure outlined on their website.

 Local authorities